A Kokomi Guide Written by xf3#3123

 This refresh is a REFRESH, not a cooldown reset.
 Meaning you cannot recast her elemental skill to reposition it.
 It will simply reset the timer for her bake-kurage.
 Due to the elemental skill not having a clear indicator for when it will disappear, you must keep an internal clock of around 10-11 seconds before you must cast your elemental burst, otherwise you lose the reset.

 While donning the Ceremonial Garment created by Nereid’s Ascension, the Normal and Charged Attack DMG Bonus Sangonomiya Kokomi gains based on her Max HP will receive a further increase based on 15% of her Healing Bonus.

-This talent, along with her second passive, is what defines her stat options.
-Do note that Hydro resonance does not count towards Healing Bonus, since it is considered as “incoming healing bonus.”
-However, the 2pc set bonus for Maiden’s Beloved does count towards healing bonus.
+This along with her second passive is what defines her stat options.
+Do note, Hydro resonance does not count towards Healing Bonus as it is considered as “incoming healing bonus.”
+However the 2pc set bonus for Maiden’s Beloved does count towards healing bonus.

 Princess of Watatsumi